scottfabini/apptbook/README.md

 AppointmentBook (Calendar) Full Stack Web-App using js, jQuery, bootstrap, ajax, fullCalendar, node.js, postgres.

-## Code Example

-The project is currently in development.
-Please check back for details.

 ## Motivation

 This project is for CS510W Full-Stack Web Development course at Portland State University.